Quick/Quick/Documentation/en-us/InstallingQuick.md

 **Step Three:** Link the `Quick.framework` during your test target's `Link Binary with Libraries` build phase.
-You should see two `Quick.frameworks`; one is for OS X, and the other is for iOS.
+You should see two `Quick.frameworks`; one is for macOS, and the other is for iOS.

 ![](http://cl.ly/image/2L0G0H1a173C/Screen%20Shot%202014-06-08%20at%204.27.48%20AM.png)